-Miyagawa Morning Market - Occurring each morning, there are several stalls selling fresh vegetables, local craft works and local food products.
+Miyagawa Morning Market - Occurring each morning, there are several stalls selling fresh vegetables, local craft works and local food products at the Miyagawa Morning Market.

 Takayama Festival Floats Exhibition Hall - This hall exhibits some of the 'yatai' from Takayama's famous festival; a twice-yearly celebration when these huge parade festival floats are carried through the streets.
 Some date as far back as the 17th century.